 Looking at the forums, I repeatedly see Dan @ Chockostang speaking up as the man who knows what there is to know about mustang brake systems.
 I found this post pretty much closing the case on what these spindles came from.
 That should make it easier to order the Wilwood aftermarket 4 piston disk kit.
 The last question was the rotors that I have.

-I had these on the car so that it would roll for the past 17 years (note, I did not say that it wold roll under it’s own power) so I know they line up with all the right places with appropriate connection diameters.
+I had these on the car so that it would roll for the past 17 years so I know they line up with all the right places with appropriate connection diameters.
 I have never had them driving, but at least I am pretty sure I wont be having the same issues some have with parts not reaching or fitting.
 That should get me moving on to the parts purchase and assembly of the upper and lower control arms, springs, etc in the next week or two.
 By the time I finish that, I hope to have the remaining questions on what brake kit to order resolved.